-Over the course of the year, we are expecting the children to move 5 steps, from Entering to Entering+, developing, developing+ and then into the secure judgement.
-The + assessments allow us to show progression within the one judgement.
-Some children may not be entering the curriculum in September as they might still be working in the previous one; in this case we are still expecting them to make a minimum of 5 steps progress but these pupils will be targeted for additional support to reduce the attainment gap.
+Over the course of the year, we are expecting the children good or better progress - this evidence is best noted through work scrutiny, pupil voice discussions and summative assessments.
+Some children may not be at the expected standard in their year group's curriculum in September as they might still be working in the previous one; in this case these pupils will be targeted for additional support to reduce the attainment gap.